-Thanks to a recent remodeling, patrons seated indoors experience the ambience of dining outdoors at O’Toole’s Irish American Grill & Bar, except there are no mosquitoes, flies, vehicle emission odors and the temperature is always a comfortable 74°F.
+Thanks to a recent remodeling, patrons seated indoors experience the ambiance of dining outdoors at O’Toole’s Irish American Grill & Bar, except there are no mosquitoes, flies, vehicle emission odors, and the temperature is always a comfortable 74°F.

-The remodel included improvements to the bar area, outdoor patio restrooms, HVAC systems and other improvements.
-However the most critical factor in creating the outdoor experience is seven air curtains over the 46-feet of retractable glass walls and overhead doors.
+The remodel included improvements to the bar area, outdoor patio restrooms, HVAC systems, and more.
+However, the most critical factor in creating the outdoor experience is seven air curtains over the 46-feet of retractable glass walls and overhead doors.
 The air curtains separate the indoor environment from the outdoor elements of flying insects, heat, cold, and nearby street vehicle emissions when the glass walls and doors are opened.

-The fact the Royal Oak, Mich.-based restaurant’s sales jumped 25 to 30 percent after the remodeling is no coincidence.
-It proves the open frontage is inviting to passersby and that suburban Detroit patrons prefer an outdoor dining experience, but also want air comfort and indoor air quality (IAQ) as well, according to Keith Wadle, owner, a 25-year veteran of the foodservice industry who opened O’Toole’s 14 years ago.
+The fact that the Royal Oak, Mich.-based restaurant’s sales jumped 25-30% after the remodeling is no coincidence.
+It proves the open frontage is inviting to passersby and that suburban Detroit patrons prefer an outdoor dining experience, but also want air comfort and indoor air quality (IAQ) as well, according to Keith Wadle, owner and 25-year veteran of the foodservice industry who opened O’Toole’s 14 years ago.
 Wadle expects the sales increase to deliver a short payback on the renovation investment.